kush-archmaster/kush-archmaster/README.md

 - 🔭 I’m currently and working on **Archdeals** - an ecommerce website showcasing college books for placement preparation. 👨‍🏫
 - 🔭 I have just completed <a href='https://github.com/kush-archmaster/Vchat-lets-videocall'> **Vchat** </a>.
 Do have a look 😁
-- 🌱 I’m currently learning **Data Structures and algorithms** anf practising gfg questions
+- 🌱 I’m currently learning **Data Structures and algorithms** and doing questions on GFG
 - 👯 I’m looking to collaborate on open source projects
 - 💬 Ask me about **JavaScript, Web Development**
 - 📫 How to reach me:  --> updkush08@gmail.com